aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

 - `suggest_float`
 - `suggest_uniform`

 Even if Optuna  is a great library, we should try to make the optimization problem easier by reducing the search space.
-XGBoost has at least a dozen of hyper-parameters.
+XGBoost has at least a dozen of hyperparameters.
 We are using here the [Scikit-Learn API](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.sklearn) of XGBoost.
 Here is a list of some parameters of this interface :
 - `n_estimators` (int) – Number of gradient boosted trees.
 - `max_depth` (int) – Maximum tree depth for base learners.
 - `learning_rate` (float) – Boosting learning rate.